 In the endless pursuit of cheap flights, too many travelers focus on the day they book their flights.
 From Black Friday to Cyber Monday to any old Tuesday, there is no magical best day to book flights.
 Analysis released by the team behind Google Flights shows that shopping for flights on Tuesdays, Wednesdays, or Thursdays instead of Saturdays or Sundays isn't saving you money.

-In this post, we'll answer your most burning questions about the cheapest days to travel, take a train, stay in a hotel, and more.
-Something as simple as changing which day you fly by just a day is the key to cheap travel and could save you hundreds – or more – on your next trip.
+In this post, we'll compare and answer your most burning questions about the cheapest days to travel.
+Because something as simple enough as changing which day you fly by just a day is the key to cheap travel and could save you hundreds – or more – on your next trip.

-- What is the Cheapest Day of the Week to Travel?
+- Best Day of the Week to Fly

 You’ve heard it from friends and coworkers.
 It’s widely accepted as gospel: “The cheapest day to book flights is on Tuesdays.”